timmyventura/SimpleNetworkMonitor-GUI/README.md

 A simple network monitor is an application with a GUI that includes three graphic elements:

-1. The current type of traffic is a pie chart showing the types of services / protocols collected in 5 seconds.
+1. The "Current Type of Traffic" is a pie chart showing the types of services / protocols collected in 5 seconds.

-2. Brief network information is an abstract factory that collects information about the internal ip-address, mask, gateway, external ip-address, DNS server ip-address from the network interface.
+2. The "Brief network info"" is an abstract factory that collects information about the internal ip-address, mask, gateway, external ip-address, DNS server ip-address from the network interface.
 Also, the field displays the maximum incoming / outgoing speed on the interface.

-3. Current speed - a linear chart showing the current speed on the interface in 1 second in real time.
+3. The "Current speed rate" is a linear chart showing the current speed on the interface in 1 second in real time.
 The update interval is 60 seconds.

 ![GitHub Logo](/images/Selection_006.png)